niklasforstberg/MissionComplete/README.md

 You need a database, I recommend using Docker to run a local instance of SQL Server.

 You can also deploy this using the provided docker file.
 Do not forget to add the user secrets to the deployment target.

+## Email

+You need to set up an email account to send emails from.